mohd-afeef-badri/psd/joss/paper.md

 # Documentation and Availability

-`PSD` is distributed under the Apache License, Version 2.0, ensuring broad accessibility for research and educational applications. `PSD`'s repository at  https://github.com/mohd-afeef-badri/psd  includes comprehensive documentation covering cross-platform installation procedures (based on `Autotools`), usage examples, and validation test cases.
+`PSD` is distributed under the Apache License, Version 2.0, ensuring broad accessibility for research and educational applications. `PSD`'s repository at  [https://github.com/mohd-afeef-badri/psd](https://github.com/mohd-afeef-badri/psd)  includes comprehensive documentation covering cross-platform installation procedures (based on `Autotools`), usage examples, and validation test cases.
 Continuous integration testing, via GitHub Actions,  ensures software reliability across different computing environments, while the modular architecture facilitates community contributions and ongoing development.

 # Acknowledgements

 This work is supported by the French Alternative Energies and Atomic Energy Commission (CEA) through the SIMU and GEN2&3 program funding.
 The authors gratefully acknowledge TGCC, France, for providing access to the Joliot-Curie supercomputer under the GENDEN computing quota.
 This research was initially funded by the PTC HPCSEISM program at CEA during the period 2018–2021.

-The authors also acknowledge key contributors to the PSD solver: Dr. Breno Ribeiro Nogueira for his work on the fracture mechanics module via the `MFront` interface, Dr. Reine Fares for integrating non-linear soil behavior models, and Rania Saadi for enabling the parallel mesh adaptation kernel.
+The authors also acknowledge key contributors to the PSD solver: Dr. Breno Ribeiro Nogueira for his work on the fracture mechanics module via the `MFront` interface, Dr. Reine Fares for integrating Iwan non-linear soil behavior model via the `Mfront` interface, and Rania Saadi for enabling the parallel mesh adaptation kernel.

 # References